Neuropharmacology: Dopamine

 The dopamine neurotransmitter mediates synaptic transmission by binding to five specific GPCRs.
 These five receptor proteins are separated into two classes due to whether the response elicits an excitatory or inhibitory response on the post-synaptic cell.
 There are many types of drugs, legal and illegal, that affect dopamine and its interactions in the brain.
 With Parkinson's disease, a disease that decreases the amount of dopamine in the brain, the dopamine precursor Levodopa is given to the patient due to the fact that dopamine cannot cross the blood–brain barrier and L-dopa can.
 Some dopamine agonists are also given to Parkinson's patients that have a disorder known as restless leg syndrome or RLS.
 Some examples of these are ropinirole and pramipexole.

 Psychological disorders like that of attention deficit hyperactivity disorder (ADHD) can be treated with drugs like methylphenidate (also known as Ritalin), which block the re-uptake of dopamine by the pre-synaptic cell, thereby providing an increase of dopamine left in the synaptic gap.
 This increase in synaptic dopamine will increase binding to receptors of the post-synaptic cell.
 This same mechanism is also used by other illegal and more potent stimulant drugs such as cocaine.

 Serotonin

 The neurotransmitter serotonin has the ability to mediate synaptic transmission through either GPCR's or LGIC receptors.
 The excitatory or inhibitory post-synaptic effects of serotonin are determined by the type of receptor expressed in a given brain region.
-The most popular and widely used drugs for the regulation of serotonin during depression are known as SSRIs or selective serotonin reuptake inhibitors.
+The most popular and widely used drugs for the regulation of serotonin during depression are known as selective serotonin reuptake inhibitors (SSRIs).
 These drugs inhibit the transport of serotonin back into the pre-synaptic neuron, leaving more serotonin in the synaptic gap.

 Before the discovery of SSRIs, there were also drugs that inhibited the enzyme that breaks down serotonin.
-MAOIs or monoamine oxidase inhibitors increased the amount of serotonin in the synapse, but had many side-effects including intense migraines and high blood pressure.
+Monoamine oxidase inhibitors (MAOIs) increased the amount of serotonin in the synapse, but had many side-effects including intense migraines and high blood pressure.
 This was eventually linked to the drugs interacting with a common chemical known as tyramine found in many types of food.